 Italy Cooking Vacations: Chef Interview, Flavors of Rural Lazio

-One of The International Kitchen’s newest cooking vacations is in the countryside south of Rome, in the heart of Lazio.
-Read about Chef Antonella, who learned the flavors and recipes of rural Lazio from her mother and grandmother, and what she loves most about central Italian cuisine.
+Meet Chef Antonella from the rural countryside south of Rome, who learned the flavors and recipes of rural Lazio from her mother and grandmother, and what she loves most about central Italian cuisine.

 With my mother, I was 15 years old.
 In that time, it was the key custom that all mothers teach their daughters how to cook.